garyfleming/the-board-whisperer/the-board-whisperer.md

 ![](images/splashing.jpg)

-^ So am I talking about?
+^ So what am I talking about?
 Let's just say flow boards.
 Just a way of visualising the flow of work in order to learn some interesting things.

+---

+# Flow Forwards

+^ A small but important caveat is that flow is one way.
+Things only go left to right, never backwards, even if something goes wrong...

 ---